jimsalterjrs/sanoid/README.md

 What this is
 ------------

 Syncoid-Rsync is a modification of the ZFS synchronization tool, syncoid, from the <a href="https://github.com/jimsalterjrs/sanoid">sanoid project</a>.
 This modification makes some significant changes to add a new mode of operation to syncoid that implements a form of "resume" support for ZFS send/receive operations.
+It does this without relying on native ZFS resume support, which is not yet present in stable zfsonlinux.
 Please see the sanoid project page for more general information about the syncoid tool.

 Who should use this
 -------------------